hitchtest/hitch/docs/misc/tested_on.rst

 .. note::

     95% of getting these environments to work involves getting unixpackage to work with them.
-    Please consider helping out on that project.
+    Please consider `helping out <https://github.com/unixpackage/unixpackage/blob/master/CONTRIBUTING.rst>`_
+    with it if you'd like to one of these flavors of UNIX / environments supported.

-This is a list of environments that probably aren't happening for the forseeable future due to a combination of hard and not worth the hassle:
+This is a list of environments that probably aren't happening in the near future but may happen one day:

 * Cygwin
 * Windows